 If you’re searching for the best Maine Coon breeders that have Maine Coon Kittens for sale, you may find yourself wondering how to choose the best one.
 In a very noisy space, it could become overwhelming trying to decide who you should do business with.

-Ultimately, you want to find the one that you’re the most comfortable with and the one that you feel is doing the best job breeding and raising your future kitten.
+Ultimately, you want to find the one that you’re the most comfortable with and the one that you feel is doing the best job in their breeding program and raising your future kitten.
 It’s perfectly ok to be diligent and ask questions of the breeders, expecting answers and documentation.
 This is what makes a reputable and responsible breeder.

 Beautiful Maine Coon Cats

 When researching Maine Coon Breeders, you’re naturally going to notice their cats and kittens first.
 Beautiful photos of the kittens always capture your attention.
-The more you start looking at kitten photos though, you’ll start to notice each breeder developers a certain “look” in their cattery.
+The more you start looking at kitten photos though, you’ll start to notice each breeder develops a certain “look” in their cattery.
 Take the time to go through all of their photos, and find the one that has the Maine Coon look that you’re in love with.
 They’re all unique in their own way.

-Temperament of the Kittens Parents
+The temperament of the Kittens Parents

 Being able to talk to the Maine Coon breeders about their cats is very important.
-Since kittens tend to inherit personality traits from their parents, it’s a good idea to ask about the temperament of the parents.
+Since Maine Coon kittens tend to inherit personality traits from their parents, it’s a good idea to ask about the temperament of the parents.

 See the video below of Ursula, one of our Queens.
-Just some quick 20 second videos can tell you alot about the temperament of a cat.
+Just some quick 20-second videos can tell you a lot about the temperament of a cat.
 In fact, when I imported Ursula after looking at hundreds of other girls, it was videos of her personality that made me fall in love with her.

 Health Records of Cats

 Every cat that is participating in any breeding program should have up-to-date health records.
-At your request, any reputable breeder should be willing to provide you with health and medical records of their breeding cats.
+At your request, any reputable breeder should be willing to provide you with the health and medical records of their breeding cats.
 Make sure that the cats are up to date on vaccinations and are negative for FIV and FELV.
 Every breeder should be able to provide you with documentation showing that their cats have a clean bill of health.